VerifiedarXiv:2312.0075224 min

 A state space model: one running summary

 The recurrence Mamba uses is a state space model (SSM), an idea borrowed from control theory.
-Picture a small hidden state h(t)RNh(t) \in \mathbb{R}^N, a vector of NN numbers, that summarizes the input stream up to time tt.
+It carries a small hidden state h(t)RNh(t) \in \mathbb{R}^N, a vector of NN numbers, that summarizes the input stream up to time tt.
 As a new input x(t)x(t) arrives, the state evolves by a linear rule, and the output y(t)y(t) is read off from the state:

-h(t)=Ah(t)+Bx(t),y(t)=Ch(t)h'(t) = \mathbf{A}\,h(t) + \mathbf{B}\,x(t), \qquad y(t) = \mathbf{C}\,h(t)(1)
+h(t)=Ah(t)+Bx(t),y(t)=Ch(t)h'(t) = \mathbf{A}\,h(t) + \mathbf{B}\,x(t), \qquad y(t) = \mathbf{C}\,h(t)

-Three matrices run the show.
+Three matrices govern the dynamics.
 ARN×N\mathbf{A} \in \mathbb{R}^{N\times N} is the state transition: how the summary decays and reshuffles itself on its own, ignoring new input.
 BRN×1\mathbf{B} \in \mathbb{R}^{N\times 1} is how a new input gets written into the state.
 CR1×N\mathbf{C} \in \mathbb{R}^{1\times N} is how the state gets read out into an answer.
 The state hh is the running summary, A\mathbf{A} decides how long memories linger, and B,C\mathbf{B}, \mathbf{C} are the write and read heads.
-(Earlier SSM work, the HiPPO line, showed you can choose A\mathbf{A} so the state is a near-optimal compression of the whole history.
+(Earlier SSM work, the HiPPO line, showed you can choose A\mathbf{A} so the state is a near-optimal compression of the full history.
 Mamba inherits a simple diagonal version of that.)

-One thing to hold onto, because it comes back.
-This equation is for a single scalar input channel.
+This equation is for a single scalar input channel, a detail that comes back.
 A real model has DD channels of width (the hidden dimension), and Mamba runs DD of these SSMs in parallel, one per channel, each with its own NN-dimensional state.
 So the actual hidden state is a D×ND \times N grid, not a single NN-vector.
-Keep NN small (Mamba uses N=16N = 16) and that grid stays cheap even though it is doing a lot of bookkeeping.
+Keep NN small (Mamba uses N=16N = 16) and that grid stays inexpensive even though it is doing a lot of bookkeeping.

 From continuous to discrete: the step Δ